njohnsto58/Oracle_kerberos/README.md

 ## Windows AD Server
-1. Update the AD environment file - I think the variables are self explanatory The DB_DOIMAIN_REALMS parameter will take multiple domains separated by spaces
+1. Update the AD environment file - I think the variables are self explanatory The DB_DOMAIN_REALMS parameter will take multiple domains separated by spaces
 2. If you want to transfer the files seamlessly to the UNIX box, then create a public and private key.
 I've created one for ease, but you should create your own.
 3. Create an environment file FOR EACH database that you need to authenticate to - use DBAAS1.bat DBAAS2.bat as examples
 4. Run the scripts in numerical order...